 Electrolysis is recognized by the American Medical Association (AMA) as the only safe and permanent method for the removal of unwanted facial and body hair and is recommended for medical and cosmetic reasons.

-Treatment plans and packages are available.
-Book your free consultation today!
+Memberships are available.
+Consultation Required.
+Book your in person or virtual consultation today!

 Treatment for the Removal of Unwanted Hair